-Eli Lilly is the 14th largest pharmaceutical company in the world based on 2016 revenue of more than $21.2 billion.
+Eli Lilly is among the largest pharmaceutical company in the world based on 2021 revenue of more than $28.31 billion.
 The company’s highest selling drugs for the year were Humalog (insulin) with $2.7 billion in sales, erectile dysfunction drug Cialis with $2.4 billion, and lung cancer drug Alimta with $2.2 billion in sales.

 Five of the company’s best selling drugs, responsible for 21% of the company’s revenues, face patent expirations by 2023.
 These include Cialis, scheduled to go off-patent in November 2017.
 Once these patents expire, the company expects lost revenue from competition with generic versions.